MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ### -Identities
 Represents the identities that can be used to sign in to this user account.
-An identity can be provided by Microsoft (also known as a local account), by organizations, or by social identity providers such as Facebook, Google, and Microsoft, and tied to a user account.
+Microsoft (also known as a local account), organizations, or social identity providers such as Facebook, Google, and Microsoft can provide identity and tie it to a user account.
-May contain multiple items with the same signInType value.
+It may contain multiple items with the same signInType value.
 Returned only on $select.
 Supports $filter (eq) including on null values, only where the signInType is not userPrincipalName.
 To construct, see NOTES section for IDENTITIES properties and create a hash table.